Ford Transit Connect Review 2025: Price, specs & load capacity

 Insurance groups for the Ford Transit Connect sit between 28 and 30, depending on the model.

-The Ford Transit Connect is a light goods vehicle, which means it’s subject to the standard flat rate of Vehicle Excise Duty (VED) – currently £335 a year.
+The Ford Transit Connect is a light goods vehicle, which means it’s subject to the standard flat rate of Vehicle Excise Duty (VED) – currently £345 a year.

-Ford Transit Connect Review 2024: front dynamic
+Ford Transit Connect Review: front dynamic

 There are two trims to choose from on the latest Ford Transit Connect, both of which are available on L1 and L2 vans.

-The basic trim is Trend, which rides on steel wheels, comes with a body coloured front bumper but unpainted door handles and mirrors, although the mirrors are heated.
+The basic trim is Trend, which rides on steel wheels, and comes with a body-coloured front bumper but unpainted door handles and mirrors, although the mirrors are heated.
 Halogen headlights light the way, while there’s a quick-clear windscreen defroster, which is very useful on a frosty morning.
 Inside, you get the full 10-inch infotainment screen with wireless Apple CarPlay and Android Auto, as well as manual air conditioning and rubber cab floor cover.

-Upgrade to the Limited model and you’ll get 17-inch alloy wheels, chrome surrounds on the grille and fog lights and body coloured handles and mirrors, which gives a more premium look.
+Upgrade to the Limited model and you’ll get 17-inch alloy wheels, chrome surrounds on the grille and fog lights and body-coloured handles and mirrors, which gives a more premium look.
 The mirrors fold when the van is locked.
 The Limited model also gets the digital driver display and extra lighting in the cargo area, as well as dual-zone air conditioning and a wireless charging pad.
 Hands-free engine start and a dead-locking system is included, too.

 Ford has also announced that an Active kombi model is on the way, with more rugged styling, LED lights and roof rails.